brawlins/react-webpack-php-starter/README.md

 ## Overview

 React apps are often served using a node server like Express.
-However, in my case I wanted to use Apache because we use PHP to manage user authentication via the [Central Authentication Service (CAS)](http://jasig.github.io/cas/).
+However, in my case I wanted to use Apache because we use PHP to manage user authentication.
 I know there are packages that theoretically can make Express serve PHP, but it was easier to just use our existing Apache server.

 This happens to be my specific use case at the moment, but this project could easily be adapted to use a node server instead.